a-chris/a-chris/README.md

 <br/>
 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Passionate Fullstack / Backend Developer.
+- 🤔 &nbsp; Passionate Fullstack / Backend Developer
-- 🎓 &nbsp; Bachelor Degree in Engeneering & Computer Science at University of Bologna, Italy.
+- 🎓 &nbsp; Bachelor Degree in Engeneering & Computer Science at University of Bologna, Italy
-- 🛠 &nbsp; I like working on side projects to explore new technologies and build useful things.
+- 🛠 &nbsp; I like working on side projects to explore new technologies and build useful things
-- 🖥 &nbsp; I really like automating things, it makes humans life easier.
+- 🖥 &nbsp; I really like automating things, it makes humans life easier
-- ✍️ &nbsp; Writing my own blog to share things I learn.
+- ✍️ &nbsp; Writing my own blog to share things I learn
-- 💘 &nbsp; In love with Ruby💎 and Javascript at the moment.
+- 💘 &nbsp; In love with Ruby💎 and Javascript at the moment

 <h3> 🛠 &nbsp;Backend Stack</h3>